chrispangg/Llamaindex-with-Teams-AI/README.md

 - "Convert 'hello world' to uppercase"
 - "What's the length of 'TypeScript'?"
 - "Reverse the string 'programming'"

-### General Queries

-The concierge agent can handle general questions and has access to Wikipedia:
-- "Tell me about artificial intelligence"
-- "What is Microsoft Teams?"

 ## Technology Stack